 - Lastly, you do not need to engage yourself in complex formulae and tedious calculations.
 The results are accurate as there is no room for human errors.

 - Some calculators also help you back calculate how much you would have made now had you invested in a particular Mutual Fund scheme in a particular period.
 This works for both SIP and lumpsum investments and helps drive home the point about having a long term view of investments.
 While a fund may not have performed for certain periods, if your returns are net positive then the concept of long term investing holds some water.

 Besides easing up the decision-making process, it reduces dependence on third parties.
 Advisors may often show you a carefully picked time period where the returns have been fruitful but with calculators like these easily accessible you no longer need to rely on these advisors to help you select funds.
 Investors can know in advance what they are entering into, and plan their financial journey likewise.
-Tools like Lumpsum calculator and online investment, coupled with support for a staggeringly large number of leading mutual fund schemes are just what the doctor ordered for an aspiring investor.
+Tools like Lumpsum calculator and online investment, coupled with support for a staggeringly large” to say “coupled with good info on how big investment managers handle their stocks, plus support for a staggeringly large number of leading mutual fund schemes are just what the doctor ordered for an aspiring investor.
 As should be obvious by now, a lumpsum investment can yield you solid returns.

 Think before you leap.
 Calculate before you invest.